U.S. lawmakers say latest Russia sanctions too mild, to seek more

 "Regrettably, it will likely be necessary to go further and sanction whole sectors of the Russian economy – their banking, mining, energy and arms industries among others," Schiff, a California representative, said in a statement.

-Many members of Congress have been clamoring for the Obama administration to impose broad sectoral sanctions on Moscow.
+Many members of Congress have been clamouring for the Obama administration to impose broad sectoral sanctions on Moscow.
 Several have urged more aid for Ukraine's military, including light weapons.

 (Editing by Doina Chiacu and G Crosse)